airtonix/vue-localize/README.md

   }
 }
 ```
-E.g. to get the translation of the anchor of the link to homepage into the current language, you should to pass the path to the phrase key into translation mechanism.
-In this case ```site.header.nav.home``` is the path, the part ```site.header.nav``` of this path is the "context" and ```home``` is the key of a phrase.
-So path to the any node which is not contains leafs is a context, each node which contains leafs is a key of a phrase and each leaf is the translation into an exact language.
+E.g. to get the translation of the anchor of the link to homepage into the current language, you should pass the path to the phrase key to the translation mechanism.
+In this case site.header.nav.home is the path, the part site.header.nav of this path is the "context" and home is the key of a phrase.
+So the path to any node which does not contain leafs is a context, each node which contains leafs is a key of a phrase and each leaf is the translation for the exact language.

 #### Global context
-Global context is the root-level key, defined in the corresponding option of the VueLocalize configuration file.
+The Global context is the root-level key, defined in the corresponding option of the VueLocalize configuration file.
 The feature of the global context is that you don't need include its name in the path which passing into translation method/filter/directive.
 E.g. to translate phrase with path ```global.project-name``` you can write just ```{{ 'project-name' | translate }}``` instead of full path ```global.project-name```.

 ## Router config for automatic routes localization
 > Example below assumes an application of a website, that consists of the public and administrative sections and assumes that the public section should working with localized routes paths and the administrative section shouldn't.